 Financial Aid for College

 The Free Application for Federal Student Aid (FAFSA) is the federal financial aid application all colleges use for their financial need review.
-Parents and student complete the FAFSA starting Oct.
-1st of his senior year.
+Parents and student complete the FAFSA during his senior year.
 Some colleges may also require the CSS Profile as part of their financial aid review process.
 Best advice: visit your prospective college’s admission and financial aid websites for their specific requirements and suggested financial aid application timeline.

 While pursuing all college options, we encourage students have at least two UW system colleges on their planned college application list.
 This will offer in-state tuition options as a family discerns the best academic, social and financial fit for their son.